enockniyonkuru/drug_repurposing/shiny_app/README.md

 ## Overview

-The Shiny app offers an interactive way to run the DRpipe pipeline through a web interface.
+The Shiny app offers an interactive way to run the DRpipe pipeline through a web interface using disease gene expression signatures and drug signature databases (CMap and TAHOE).
 Instead of editing configuration files and running R scripts, you can:

 - Upload disease gene expression data through a web form
 - Configure analysis parameters using interactive controls
+- Select drug signature databases (CMap, TAHOE, or both)
 - Run analyses with a single button click
 - View and download results directly in your browser
 - Generate visualizations interactively